-The Safflower Plant - Vegetable Oil, Cosmetic, Dye and Insulin
+Safflower Plant Facts and Uses: Vegetable Oil, Dye, and Insulin

 Safflower has been grown as an agricultural crop for thousands of years.
 It was a popular plant in Ancient Egypt and Greece.
-The plant has an attractive yellow, orange or red flower head containing multiple flowers.
-It also has broad, dark green leaves with spines on their edges.
+It has an attractive yellow, orange, or red flower head containing multiple flowers.
+The plant also has broad, dark green leaves with spines on their edges.
 A dye can be extracted from its petals and a vegetable oil can be pressed from its seeds.
 This oil is useful in cosmetics as well as in the kitchen.

-Safflower may one day be helpful in the production of insulin for treating people with diabetes.
+Safflower might one day be helpful in the production of insulin for treating people with diabetes.
 Scientists have managed to insert the human insulin gene into safflower plants.
-The gene becomes active and the plants produce insulin, which can be harvested from their seeds.
-The technology has been abandoned for now but may be investigated again in the future.
+The gene becomes active and the plants produce insulin, which is present in their seeds.
+The technology has been abandoned for now but might be investigated again in the future.

 Safflower seeds are sometimes used as birdseed for feeders.
 Many smaller birds will eat them.
-Squirrels, blackbirds and grackles typically avoid the seeds.
+Squirrels, blackbirds, and grackles typically avoid them.
 Experts say that birds may need to be introduced to safflower seeds gradually.

 Safflower has the scientific name Carthamus tinctorius.
 It's an annual plant that reaches a height of one to four feet.
-The plant is native to the Mediterranean region, Africa and Asia but is grown in many other parts of the world today.
+The plant is native to the Mediterranean region, Africa, and Asia but is grown in many other parts of the world today.
 It's a member of the aster family, or the Asteraceae (also known as the Compositae), the same family to which sunflowers and daisies belong.
 Members of the family have composite flower heads, or ones containing multiple flowers.
 The heads are technically known as inflorescences.
 The individual flowers in an inflorescence are sometimes referred to as florets.

-Safflower seeds are small and white.
+The seeds of the plant are small and white.
 They contain a high concentration of protein as well as oil.
 The oil is used as a cooking and salad oil.
 It's also used in baking and to make margarine.
 The meal that is left after the oil is extracted from the seeds is often fed to livestock.

-Two types of safflower oil are available commercially—one that is rich in polyunsaturated fats (especially linoleic acid) and another that is high in monounsaturated fats (especially oleic acid).
+Two types of safflower oil are available commercially—one that is rich in polyunsaturated fatty acids (especially linoleic acid) and another that is high in monounsaturated fatty acids (especially oleic acid).
 These different types of oils are created in plants that have been produced as a result of selective breeding, which is the breeding of plants that have the desired characteristics.

 Natural Fabric Dyes

-In the past, a dye was obtained from dry safflower petals to color clothing, food, medicines and cosmetics.
+In the past, a dye was obtained from dry safflower petals to color clothing, food, medicines, and cosmetics.
 Today safflower is used by people who like to color fibers for clothing and crafts with natural dyes.
 The flowers contain a yellow dye.
-Orange or red flowers contain a red dye as well.
+Orange or red flowers contain a red dye as well as a yellow one.
 The red dye is called catharmin today but was known as catharmine in the past.
 As a food additive, it's known as natural red 26.

-To extract the yellow dye, the petals are soaked in water or a dilute solution of vinegar.
+To extract the yellow dye, the petals are soaked in water.
 Once the yellow dye has been removed, the petals are soaked in an alkaline (basic) solution, such as one containing ammonia or sodium carbonate.
 They are then placed in an acidic solution containing vinegar.
-These two soakings extract the red dye.
+The last two soakings extract and intensify the red dye.
 Dyeing with safflower is time consuming but—according to people who do it—very rewarding.
 The colors are not lightfast, though.

 Safflower was once used to color the tape wrapped around bundles of legal documents, creating the original "red tape".

-Type 1 diabetics need to receive replacement insulin.
+People with type 1 diabetes need to receive replacement insulin.
 At the moment, this insulin is usually harvested from genetically engineered bacteria and yeasts, although it's sometimes obtained from the pancreas of animals.
-This substitute insulin works well, but the hormone obtained from microbes is expensive to produce.
+This substitute insulin can work well, but the hormone obtained from microbes is expensive to produce.

-In people with type 2 diabetes, the beta cells in the pancreas are still present, but the body's cells are no longer responding properly to the insulin that is made.
+In people with type 2 diabetes, the beta cells in the pancreas are still present but the body's cells are no longer responding properly to the insulin that is made.
 This condition is known as insulin resistance.
 The pancreas may make more insulin, but it can't make enough to trigger the cells to absorb sufficient glucose.
-There are a variety of treatments for type 2 diabetes.
-In some cases insulin is prescribed.

-The researchers claimed that one acre of safflowers could produce more than one kilogram of insulin, an amount sufficient to treat 2,500 diabetics for one year.
-They also said that 16,000 acres of safflowers could satisfy the world's demand for insulin.
+The researchers claimed that one acre of safflower plants could produce more than one kilogram of insulin and that this amount was sufficient to treat 2,500 diabetics for one year.
+They also said that 16,000 acres could satisfy the world's demand for insulin.
 Unfortunately, the company ceased operations in 2012 and its website no longer exists.

 It's hard to find out exactly why the idea of obtaining insulin from safflowers was abandoned by SemBioSys.
 Reports at the time indicated that the process was going well and that the insulin made by the genetically modified plants was identical to that made by humans.
 Even the Canadian government was supportive of the project.
-It's been suggested that the act of insulin purification was too difficult or too expensive for the company, although this is only an assumption.
+It has been suggested that the act of insulin purification from the seeds was too difficult or—perhaps even more significantly—too expensive for the company, although this is only an assumption.

 Transgenic Plants and Pharming

-The creation of transgenic plants - those containing a gene or genes from unrelated organisms as a result of technology—worries some people.
-They are concerned that the altered plants may enter the food chain or interact with other plants, such as by cross pollination.
+The creation of transgenic plants or microbes—those containing a gene or genes from unrelated organisms as a result of technology—worries some people.
+For example, people are concerned that altered plants may enter the food chain or interact with other plants by cross pollination.
 The technology does have the advantage of producing medically important proteins such as insulin, however.
-The use of transgenic plants is increasing rapidly.
+The use of transgenic organisms is increasing rapidly.

-Growing transgenic plants (or animals) in order to produce pharmaceutical drugs has been given a special name - pharming.
+Growing transgenic plants (or animals) in order to produce pharmaceutical drugs is sometimes referred to as ”pharming.”
 The name is derived from the words pharmaceutical and farming.
 The medicinal substances made by genetically modified plants are referred to as plant-made pharmaceuticals, or PMPs.